 The COVID-19 pandemic continues to put an enormous strain on our nation's healthcare system, and the supply of qualified healthcare providers is becoming increasingly limited.
-Pharmacists are currently among those healthcare professionals on the front line, providing essential healthcare services during this time.
+Pharmacists are currently among those healthcare professionals on the front line, capable of contributing more of the essential patient services they currently provide in every community of America.